KarnbirKhera/CUDA-Vector-Addition/README.md

 - Decreasing the elements
   - For vector add, we need every value we have to properly make sure all data is summed correctly, so this is not optimal.
-- Decrease ths size of the elements
+- Decrease the size of the elements
   - Now this is something we can theoretically do!
 Rather than needing the full percision of the float type, we can trade percision for a smaller byte value!
 After looking into it, this what float types are offered.<br><br>
     - FP32 (Single Percision)
       - Size: 32 bits